- CrustLab /

 How the Crypto Ecosystem Functions

 Developers define the rules or parameters on which the ecosystem and its native cryptocurrency operate.
-Public blockchains are often open-source which means several developers collaborate to create the protocol.
+Public blockchains are often open-source, which means several developers collaborate to create the protocol.
 But it can also be in-house as is the case with private and consortium-based blockchain.

 On any active blockchain system, miners and token holders acting as stakers either solve mathematical operations or stake some tokens to verify transactions and update the blockchain.
 This depends on the consensus mechanisms built into the blockchain platforms.
+Layer 2 (L2) solutions process transactions off the main chain to reduce fees and congestion, with final settlement occurring on the main chain.

 Benefits of Crypto Ecosystems to Organizations